szapp/FeatShare/doc/config.rst

 .. glossary::

     features.fileDeleteAnchor.name
-        The anchor name to indicate the file delete anchor.
+        The trait name to indicate the file delete anchor.

     features.fileDeleteAnchor.regex
         This setting defines by regex how the file paths of the files to delete are captured.
 The subpattern containing